-The WQM Plan must identify the causes, or likely causes, of water quality degradation in the water resource plan area having regard to the key causes of water quality degradation identified in Part 2 of Chapter 9 and set out in in Schedule 10.
+The WQM Plan must identify the causes, or likely causes, of water quality degradation in the water resource plan area having regard to the key causes of water quality degradation identified in Part 2 of Chapter 9 and set out in Schedule 10.

-Summary of Assessment test Where this was observed in the WRP package Justification Assessment outcome The WQMP identifies all causes and likely causes of WQ degradation in the WRP area True Schedule B WRP s.
+Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome The WQMP identifies all causes and likely causes of WQ degradation in the WRP area True Schedule B WRP s.
 6 Schedule F, Table 3 Schedule B refers to WRP s.
-6 as addressing the requirements of s.
+6 as addressing s.
 10.35A of the Basin Plan.
 Text for accreditation at s.
 6 refers to Table 3 of Schedule F for the identification of the causes, or likely causes, of water quality degradation applicable to the WRP area.
 Examination of Table 3 confirms that it lists types of water quality degradation (column one), their causes (column two), and where the type of water quality degradation poses risks in the WRP area (column three).
 As such, the WQMP has identified the causes, or likely causes of water quality degradation applicable to the WRP area.
-The Authority is satisfied that the requirements have been met.
-MET The causes and likely causes includes all the applicable key causes identified in Part 2/Chapter 9/Schedule 10 True Schedule F, Table 3 Examination of Table 3 of Schedule F confirms that column one lists the types of water quality degradation set out in Part 2 of Chapter 9 of the Basin Plan relevant to the groundwater resources of the WRP area and that column two lists the key causes for the corresponding type of water quality degradation consistent with those set out at Schedule 10 of the Basin Plan.
-The Authority is satisfied that the requirements have been met.
+MET The causes and likely causes includes all the applicable key causes identified in Part 2/Chapter 9/Schedule 10 True Schedule F, Table 3 Examination of Table 3 of Schedule F confirms that column one lists the types of water quality degradation set out in Part 2 of Chapter 9 of the

+Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome Basin Plan relevant to the groundwater resources of the WRP area and that column two lists the key causes for the corresponding type of water quality degradation consistent with those set out at Schedule 10 of the Basin Plan.
+The Authority is satisfied that the requirement has been met.